The internship is a partnership between the RAPIL program and the School District.File RAPIL/School District Agreement

 • Districts may move to terminate an intern's contract, using the same procedures as for any first-year probationary teacher.

 • If a district decides to keep an intern who RAPIL believes is not doing well, RAPIL will work with the intern to try to improve performance.
+Because the contract is between the intern and the district, any decisions made by RAPIL will not revoke the contract.

 • Teacher interns are dependent upon RAPIL for a recommendation for initial licensure at the completion of their program.
 If RAPIL is not satisfied with the intern's performance, as reflected and supported by observations, conferences and/or grades, RAPIL is not required to recommend the intern for licensure.